 10. Join health blogger networks and attend events.

 Especially ones within your niche.
-My two favourite online networks are the Health Bloggers Community and UK Bloggers.
-Attending events is another great way to meet and get to know other bloggers and brands and will help you to grow your audience and support network.
+Attending events is a great way to meet and get to know other bloggers and brands and will help you to grow your audience and support network.
 Top tip: always take a few business cards with you to hand out to people.

 The most important thing when it comes to blogging is to ENJOY IT.
 If you don't love what you're doing then it will show in your posts and put people off.
 If you feel like you've lost your mojo, there's nothing wrong with taking a few days or weeks off if you need to.
 This will stop you from burning out and make you a better blogger in the long run.